mararizasentis/BBR/README.md

 # NOBLE-ROT
-NOBLE-ROT is an open-source standard workflow based on phenological parameters for automatic *Botrytis cinerea* detection in vineyards using UAV images.
+NOBLE-ROT is an open-source standard workflow based on biophysical parameters for automatic *Botrytis cinerea* assessment in vineyards using UAV images.

 ## How to run the code?